MisterTeeRoland/war/README.md

 # War

-*Simple war card game using JavaScript*
+*Simple war card game using JavaScript, jQuery, and some CSS animations*

 ### Setup: